 New York is also a fabulous place for street food, whether it’s burgers, ban mi, bagels, or any other favorites from the cultural melting pot.
 Street food is delicious and affordable here and a great way to save money.

-New York is a vast urban metropolis, and, as such, several centers of nightlife will appeal to you depending on your taste.
+New York is a vast urban metropolis, and, as such, several centers of best nightlife will appeal to you depending on your taste.

 Greenwich Village is a famous center of jazz music, live music and buzzing bars and clubs that offer a great night out.